Dr. Fred

 There's always lots new at Dr. Fred's Place.
 For instance:

-Dr. Fred's biography of planetary astronomer Heidi Hammel, Beyond Jupiter came out in hardcover in 2005 and paperback in 2006, and he has several web pages about it.
+Dr. Fred's biography of planetary astronomer Heidi Hammel, Beyond Jupiter came out in hardcover in 2005 and paperback in 2006, and in Chinese in 2009!
+He has several web pages about it.
 You can share Dr. Fred's trip to The Big Island of Hawai'i, where he visited Hawai'i Volcanoes National Park and spent three days observing with Heidi at the peak of Hawai'i's highest mountain.
 Or you can discover Heidi's Frequently Asked Questions about Astronomy.

-, for high school/college age and adults, presents the story of how a science was transformed by events and discoveries in the last century, while its discoveries influenced history and transformed technology.
-It is part of the Twentieth Century Science reference set from Facts On File publishers.
+For high school/college age readers and adults, Dr. Fred has writtenPhysics: Decade by Decade.
+It presents the story of how a science was transformed by events and discoveries in the last century, while its discoveries influenced history and transformed technology.

-Younger readers interested in that subject can get to the "heart of the matter" -- or perhaps just "the heart of matter"?
-They can discover Dr. Fred's Library of Subatomic Particles.
+Younger readers interested in physics can get to the "heart of the matter" -- or perhaps just "the heart of matter" in Dr. Fred's Library of Subatomic Particles.
 Each book goes deep inside the atom to tell the story of a different particle The Proton, The Neutron, The Electron, The Photon, The Neutrino, and The Quark.

 No longer new, but still worth mentioning are Collision Course!
 Cosmic Impacts and Life on Earth and Techno-Matter: The Materials Behind the Marvels.
 The books gathered plenty of praise, especially from librarians who know good books.
 Collision Course! got a boxed review in the American Library Association's Booklist, and Techno-Matter was selected for the New York Public Library's annual list of the best Books for the Teen Age, 2002.